user1342/WargamesAI/README.md

 </p>
 <p align="center"> 🤖 Professional Wargaming LLM Toolbox🎲 </p>

 WargamesAI is a toolkit designed to help you quickly create and run, test, and play wargames using Large Language Model agents.
-WargamesAI utilises Large Language Models (LLMs) to replicate reasoning and decision-making processes for your agents.
+WargamesAI utilises Large Language Models (LLMs) to replicate reasoning and decision-making process.
 These models generate responses and actions tailored to the scenarios you design, delivering realistic and dynamic gameplay.
 Key features of WargamesAI include:

 - Umpiring supported by LLMs.
 - Playable by either LLMs or human participants.